 Lead burning

-The fact that we have lead burning skills “in-house” saved the church a significant sum of money in this instance.
+The fact that we we were able to do the lead burning saved the church a bit of money in this instance.
 We were able to carry out this small task as part of a larger contract on the church.
 Bringing in a dedicated lead work contractor to do it would have added a fair bit of money to the cost.

 Leadwork at spire head